nbuonin/buonincontri.org/projects.md

 {% include pills.html items="Python, Django, Wagtail CMS, JavaScript, Webpack, PayPal, Docker" %}

-The site for Fernande Brielh Decruck is a multi-lingual Django site build using the [Wagtail CMS](https://wagtail.io/) framework.
+The site for Fernande Breilh Decruck is a multi-lingual Django site build using the [Wagtail CMS](https://wagtail.io/) framework.
 The site features a faceted search interface for the catalog of Decruck's works.
 It also includes a storefront for selling digital downloads of musical scores, with payments